jacketsj/cgshop2021-gitastrophe/README.md

 - At the end of this phase, each robot has an unobstructed path to the goal.

 In the second phase:
-- An A * is run from each robot to their goal, treating all the other robots' (currently computed) paths as obstacles.
+- An A-star is run from each robot to their goal, treating all the other robots' (currently computed) paths as obstacles.
 - The order in which the robots go to the goal has two modes: (1) in order of distance from the centre of the grid (not guaranteed to work, but produces smaller makespan and distance).
 (2) in order of a precomputed BFS tree from the corner of the grid, filling in the leaves of the tree first.

 ### Greedy Improver